-I have been asked to speak on the 'Morning Watch' at this meeting.
-I naturally do so in connection with the subject of obedience.
-I would fain point out how intimate and vital that connection is.
+I would fain point out how intimate and vital the connection between obedience and the morning watch is.
 The desire for a life of entire obedience will give new meaning and value to the morning watch, even as this again can alone give the strength and courage needed for the former.